 SJMA sells both freshly cut local white fir and sustainably farmed balsam trees from Wisconsin.
 All proceeds from your tree purchase go towards public lands stewardship programs and conservation education.

 Local White Fir Trees are 100% wild grown right here in the San Juan National Forest which means an almost nonexistent transportation carbon footprint.
 There are no pesticides, fertilizers, or irrigation used.
 Mother nature is the only one that tends to these.
-That is why the white fir trees are not as full and have smaller trunks.
 These trees can be anywhere from 10 to 30 years old.
-A large group of SJMA volunteers goes into the forest and cut these trees from a designated area.
+A large group of SJMA volunteers goes into the forest and cuts these trees from a designated area.
 Thank you, volunteers!

 Why Cut White Fir?
-Thinning white fir trees improves forest health by reducing the risk of catastrophic wild fire.
-While some fire is very helpful and necessary for the forest, white firs of Christmas tree size can act as “ladder fuels”.
-This means they allow fire to climb from the underbrush up to the crowns of the tallest trees.
-Crown fires can spread more quickly and can be harder to control.
-SJMA cuts white fir trees from the forest that the San Juan National Forest identifies as areas that will benefit most from thinning.
+Thinning white fir trees improves forest health by reducing the risk of catastrophic wildfire.
+While some fire is very helpful and necessary for the forest, young white fir can act as “ladder fuel” which means they allow fire to climb from the underbrush to the crowns of the tallest trees.
+Crown fires can spread more quickly and are harder to control.
+SJMA cuts white fir trees from areas that the San Juan National Forest identifies as benefiting the most from thinning.

 Farmed Balsam Fir Trees: The ideal growing conditions and yearly fertilization allow the balsam trees to reach a perfect shape and size in just six to ten years.
 While the trees are growing, they provide habitat for birds, squirrels, and other woodland creatures.
 We have often found bird nests in these trees and every now and then a mouse makes the long trip from Wisconsin!